 Email: michelle.mcnamara@ed.gov

-The NIS provide population-based, state, selected local area, and territorial estimates of vaccination coverage among children and adolescents using a standard survey methodology.
+The NIS surveys provide population-based, state, selected local area, and territorial estimates of vaccination coverage among children and adolescents using a standard survey methodology.
 The surveys collect data through telephone interviews with parents or guardians in all 50 states, the District of Columbia, and some cities or counties and U.S. territories.
 Cell phone numbers are randomly selected and called to identify one or more age-eligible children or adolescents from the household.
-The parents and guardians of eligible children for NIS-Child and adolescents for NIS-Teen are asked during the interview for the names of their children's or teen's vaccination providers and permission to contact them.
-With this permission, a questionnaire is mailed to each child's vaccination provider(s) to collect the information on the types of vaccinations, number of doses, dates of administration, and other administrative data about the health care facility.
+The parents and guardians of eligible children for NIS-Child and NIS-Teen are asked during the interview for the names of their children's vaccination providers and permission to contact them.
+With this permission, a questionnaire is mailed to each child's vaccination provider(s) to collect the information on the types of vaccinations, number of doses, dates of administration, and other administrative data about the healthcare facility.
 Estimates of vaccination coverage are determined for vaccinations recommended by the Advisory Committee on Immunization Practices (ACIP).
 Children and adolescents are classified as being up to date based on the ACIP-recommended numbers of doses for each vaccine.
 All vaccination coverage estimates are based on provider-reported vaccination history.

 Agency Contact: